ibm-cloud-docs/databases-for-elasticsearch/getting-started-old.md

 - You need to have an [{{site.data.keyword.cloud_notm}} account](https://cloud.ibm.com/registration){: external}.
 - You also need a {{site.data.keyword.databases-for-elasticsearch}} deployment.
 You can provision one from the [{{site.data.keyword.cloud_notm}} catalog](https://cloud.ibm.com/catalog/databases-for-elasticsearch).
 Give your deployment a memorable name that appears in your account's Resource List.
 - [Set the Admin Password](/docs/databases-for-elasticsearch?topic=databases-for-elasticsearch-user-management&interface=ui#user-management-set-admin-password-ui) for your deployment.
-- Install [Docker](https://www.docker.com/) so that you can pull the Kibana container image to connect to Databases for Elasticsearch.
+- Install [Docker](https://www.docker.com/) so that you can pull the Kibana container image to connect to {{site.data.keyword.databases-for-elasticsearch}}.
-- If you prefer to avoid running Kibana locally and install Docker, you can also deploy Kibana using IBM Code Engine.
-For more information, see [Deploy Kibana using Code Engine and connect to your {{site.data.keyword.databases-for-elasticsearch}} instance](https://cloud.ibm.com/docs/databases-for-elasticsearch?topic=databases-for-elasticsearch-kibana-code-engine-icd-elasticsearch){: external}.
+- If you prefer to avoid running Kibana locally and install Docker, you can also deploy Kibana using {{site.data.keyword.codeenginefull}}.
+For more information, see [Deploy Kibana using {{site.data.keyword.codeengineshort}} and connect to your {{site.data.keyword.databases-for-elasticsearch}} instance](https://cloud.ibm.com/docs/databases-for-elasticsearch?topic=databases-for-elasticsearch-kibana-code-engine-icd-elasticsearch){: external}.

 ## Connect to your deployment
 {: #connection-info-deployment}